BryanLuyo/blackJack/README.md

 npm run build
 ```

-This generates the server code in `dist/` and compiles the Svelte client into `public/`.
+This compiles the Svelte client into `public/`.

 ## Running